 What in the world is enhanced bypass?
 Enhanced bypass is a trademarked circuit developed by the pedal manufacturer Fulltone and debuted in their WahFull wah pedal (link to check the price at Sweetwater).

 Michael Fuller, the inventor of enhanced bypass, defines the circuit as “involving FETs wired Class-A instead of the usual true-bypass, bipolar transistor buffered bypass, or unity gain FET bypass method used by virtually everyone else.
-All of these methods takes away all of the dynamics and cut the overall signal-path gain, mainly in the low mid to Bass frequencies.”
+All of these methods take away all of the dynamics and cut the overall signal-path gain, mainly in the low mid to Bass frequencies.”